JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 ![](add_tfs.png){width=350}

-Do not allow to submit the form with the error.
+Do not allow submitting the form with the error.
 When the form is opened again, the value is reset, so users don’t know if they entered incorrect data.

 ![](save.png){width=471}